jeff4/a7/src/pages/posts/59-pas-chap7.md

 1. Gestalt theorists maintained that perception and cognition exist along a continuous isomorphism: the spatial relations of an object are isomorphic with its percept, and thus with its mental image.
 1. In contrast, McCulloch and Pitts suggested the possibility of transforming the twodimensional relations of an image into a one-dimensional representation -- basically a code, or logical proposition -- without undermining the content or quality of information.
 1. This is a crucial passage in the history of connectionism and AI: McCulloch and Pitts argued that the isomorphism between an image and its logical representation is not necessary.
+1. **JH: This section seems to indicate that the Gestalt folks push for both an *analog* and whole-greater-than-sum-of-its-parts view of perception.**
+	* In contrast, McCulloh and Pitts and other connectionists are pushing for a *digital* and broken down into (as seen below) 'atomistic'.
+And maybe reconstructing this representation.
+Like encoding/decoding.
+	* In a pure analog and gestalt scenario, encoding / decoding seems...impossible?
 1. The form of a triangle, for instance, does not need to be memorised as an isomorphic triangle in some parts of the brain but can be distributed across different dimensions (a topological transformation also termed 'internal representation' in deep learning).
 1. The two scientists advanced this hypothesis against the Gestalt school to argue that a visual manifold can be computed by a linear information machine such as that of Turing:
 	* *This point is especially to be taken against the Gestalt psychologists, who will not conceive a figure being known save by depicting it topographically on neuronal mosaics, and against the neurologists of the school of Hughlings Jackson, who must have it fed to some specialized neuron whose business is, say, the reading of squares.*